Title

 Abstract

 Computational fluid dynamics (CFD) analysis was performed in order to compare the solutions of oscillating wings with Prandtl’s lifting-line theory.
 Quasi-steady and steady-periodic simulations were completed using the CFD software Star-CCM+.
-The simulations were performed for a number of frequencies in a pure plunging setup.
-Additional simulations were then completed using a setup of combined pitching and plunging at multiple frequencies.
+Quasi-steady simulations were completed for both twodimensional and three-dimensional setups.
+The steady-periodic simulations were only performed using a three-dimensional setup.
+The simulations were performed for nine separate frequencies in a pure plunging setup.
+An additional four simulations were then completed using a setup of combined pitching and plunging at four separate frequencies.
 Results from the CFD simulations were compared to the quasi-steady lifting-line solution in the form of the axial-force, normal-force, power, and thrust coefficients, as well as the efficiency obtained for each simulation.
 The mean values were evaluated for each simulation and compared to the quasi-steady lifting-line solution.
-It was found that as the frequency of oscillation increased, the quasi-steady lifting-line solution was decreasingly accurate in predicting solutions.

 Checksum